Stanislav-Shchelokovskiy/Cost-Metrics/README.md

 - sql query's meta data which sores column names, index columns and other information about underlying tables.
 - index and tables definitions used to create local tables.

-All queries are separated into three categories:
-- remote - used to extracts data.
-- transform_load - used to transform extracted data: create new tebles etc.
-- local - used to extract data for the client request.

 ## repository
 Tasks and other components access data via repositories only which have direct access to data bases.
 Repositories are split into categories according to their purpose: local accesses only local db, remote accesses only remote db, wf acesses workflow's data.<br>
 All repositories contain corresponding query descriptors which are used by query executors to extract data from dbs.<br>